drzhelnov/drzhelnov.github.io/usmle/communicationitems.md

 **Sample Communication Item #9**

-<details>

-<summary><span data-open="Hide Options" data-close="Show Options"></span></summary>

 A 74-year-old man with mild chronic obstructive pulmonary disease comes to the physician for a follow-up examination.
 Current medications include a short-acting β2-adrenergic agonist by metered-dose inhaler as needed.
 Physical examination shows no abnormalities.
 At the end of the examination, he tells the physician, "I enjoy coming to see you because you remind me of my daughter.
 She died 35 years ago this month."
 He has been a patient of this physician for 5 years.
 Which of the following is the most appropriate response by the physician?

+<details>

+<summary><span data-open="Hide Options" data-close="Show Response Options"></span></summary>

 (A) "I may have to refer you to another physician who doesn't remind you of your daughter so you can focus more on your medical condition and its treatment."